dreambottle/R11-psp-english/README.md

 3. Result iso will be at `iso/remember11-repacked.iso`

-If you make any changes to the text or other resources, run ./repack-all.sh script to skip the "unpacking" phase.
+Tip: If you make any changes to the text or other resources, run ./repack-all.sh script to skip the "unpacking" phase.

 Dependencies
 ----------